-Mwea national reserve is also home to over 150 species of birds some of them highly endangered and endemic to this area, the reserve receives annual rainfall of 510-760mm making the climate semi arid, and some of the roads might be impassable within the park due to elephants bringing down trees.
+Mwea national reserve is also home to over 150 species of birds, some of them highly endangered and endemic to this area, the reserve receives annual rainfall of 510-760mm making the climate semi-arid, and some of the roads might be impassable within the park due to elephants bringing down trees.

 Activities at Mwea national reserve